 Once the profiles are set up, make sure to invite everyone you know (including micro influencers) to like them.
 It’s worth noting that these social profiles should be live and buzzing with activity at least one month before the release date.
 This will give you plenty of time to build a community, generate pizzazz, and get people talking about your product before it hits the mobile app market.

-– Plan ahead, especially when it comes to the content topic, type and style – what posts does your target audience wants to read?
+- Plan ahead, especially when it comes to the content topic, type and style – what posts does your target audience want to read?

 - Leverage user-generated content to make your fans part of your mobile app promotion.

 - Offer incentives to users who share your posts, visit your website, etc.